scalars/grapi/readme.md

 }
 ```

 These resolvers serve a schema in a GraphQL Server.
-Admit recover and save data from datasource provided by Mongo DataSource or your custom data source.
+Admit retrieve and save data from datasource provided
+by Mongo DataSource or your custom data source.

 ### RelationShip Made Easy

+Database relationships are associations between tables.
+Grapi support autogen resolvers for queries and mutations in schema relations.
+It's easy create a complex server with data relations to retrieve and save data.

+Next schema examples shows how to create
+different relationship types.

+> The ```key``` value in directive ```@Model```
+> is the collection name in mongodb
+>
+> The ```datasource``` value in directive ```@Model```
+> is datasource alias defined in Grapi instance into dataSources object.
+> That alias is arbitrary and is allow to named as you wish.
+> The only condition is that in schema the alias has to be the same

 #### One To One Unidirectional
 ```graphql